Designing for Buoy Labs, an award-winning smart home iOT for water.

 Misc print design needs, including booth design, business cards, banners, and other promotional materials

 With this approach of end-to-end design, I collaborated with internal and external stakeholders to gather feedback and iteratively improve the user experience throughout the product touch points.
-I met with Buoy customers, had daily discussions with the support team, sent out surveys that asked open-ended questions to get valuable feedback, observed device installations and first time app usage experiences, and demonstrated the product and then listened to potential customers questions and feedback at events, including CES 2018, the Consumer Electronics Show, where we received awards and recognition including 2018 Fast Company World Changing Ideas finalist.
+I met with Buoy customers, had daily discussions with the support team, kitchen chats with founders, sent out surveys to beta customers with open-ended questions to gain insights, observed device installations and first time app usage experiences, demonstrated the product and listened to potential customers at events, including CES 2018, the Consumer Electronics Show (where we received numerous awards).